edemaine/svgtiler/README.md

 * `context.filename` is the name of the drawing file (e.g. `"input.xlsx"`).
 * `context.subname` is the name of the sheet within the spreadsheet drawing input, or `undefined` if the drawing input format does allow multiple sheets.
+* `context.drawing.margins` is an object specifying the `left`, `right`, `top`, and `bottom` margins automatically removed, unless you use `--margin` command-line option.
+This lets you adjust global parity according to the margins, for example.
+* `context.drawing.unevenLengths` is an array of original row lengths before rows were made to be the same length, unless you use the `--uneven` command-line option.
+  Note that these lengths do not include margins (which get removed first).
 * You can also add extra data to the main `context` object given to the function, and it will be shared among all calls to all mapping/tile functions within the same drawing (but not between separate drawings).